ZeroBone/TQBFIP/README.md

 The entire animation can be viewed [on YouTube](https://youtu.be/YbnZld9wjMM).

-**Warning**: It is not recommended to animate arithmetization or the interactive proof for qbf sentences with more than 4 variables or clauses.
+**Warning**: It is not recommended to animate arithmetization or the interactive proof when the qbf sentence contains more than 4 variables clauses.
 The reason is that all parts of the animation may no longer fit on the screen.

 ## Copyright